ZenWave360/karate-ide/README.md

 ### Multimodule projects

 For multimodule project, you may need to configure `karateIDE.multimodule.rootModuleMarkerFile`.
-Use pom.xml, build.gradle or any other file that sits on the root of each module.
+Use pom.xml, build.gradle, package.json or any other file that sits on the root of each module.

 Karate java process will be started on that folder (first parent folder of current feature file containing a marker file) so classpath will be relative to that folder.